andrew/ultimate-awesome/README.md

 - [awesome-style-transfer](https://github.com/neptune-t/awesome-style-transfer) - A comprehensive collection of papers and datasets on generative models and their applications in style transfer across image, text, 3D, and video domains.
 - [awesome-modelica](https://github.com/ORNL-Modelica/awesome-modelica) - A curated list of useful resources for learning and using Modelica.
 - [awesome-computer-science](https://github.com/perfectplug/awesome-computer-science) - Collect computer related materials and codes.
+- [awesome-drone-vision](https://github.com/philgineer/awesome-drone-vision) - Collection of papers, codes, datasets and other resources for drone computer vision.
 - [awesome-windows](https://github.com/quark-bar/awesome-windows) - A curated list of awesome applications, softwares, tools and shiny things for Windows.
 - [kyr-awesome-papers](https://github.com/Red-Portal/kyr-awesome-papers) - Kyurae Kim's Awesome Reads.
 - [awesome-itsi](https://github.com/sduff/awesome-itsi) - A collection of awesome resources for Splunk IT Service Intelligence.